Who we are

 Other things we use:

-SVN and Trac to manage our codebase and Jenkins to help keep us delivering quality code.
+Git to manage our codebase and Jenkins to help keep us delivering quality code.
 We use a variety of testing frameworks and tools to automate testing of both our back-end and front-end code.

 There are various learning and development opportunities available and we are always trying out new technologies to see if they could benefit our colleagues and our users.
 Ask us about Try It Out days and the conferences we attend.